dahah9138/lclab2/README.txt

 	# 	brew install sdl2               # on macOS (via Homebrew)

 <Directions>
-1. git clone the latest versions of magnum and corrade into external
+1. 'git clone' this project into where you want it
-2. git clone the latest version of eigen into external
+2. 'cd' into the root directory
-3. git clone the latest version of magnum-plugins
+3. 'git submodule update --init'
 4. Create a build folder in the root directory
-5. cd to build
+5. 'cd' to build
-6. cmake ..
+6. 'cmake ..'
 [Unix]
-7. make
+7. 'make'
 [Windows]
-7. cmake --build .
+7. 'cmake --build .'

 Congratulations!